How to get more calcium into your diet to avoid a calcium deficiency that could have many negative effects on your body is really not that hard.

 your body.

-Do yourself a favor, avoid calcium deficiency symptoms by consuming an adequate amount of calcium each day and cutting down on the calcium antagonists.
+Do yourself a favor, avoid calcium deficiency symptoms by consuming adequate amounts of calcium each day and cutting down on the calcium antagonists.

 Limiting the amount of calcium antagonists that you consume will be key on how to get more calcium into your body.